 Please contact the MII by email if any of the information contained in your published profile is inaccurate.You may also upload your picture with your profile.
 The image specifications are:jpg,jpeg,gif,png.Max file size: 1000Kb Image resized to: •162x153 px •350x350 px

-Note: Inclusion in the web directory is only open to registered Practitioner and Certified Members.
+Note: Inclusion in the "Available to Mediate" web directory is only open to registered Members and Advanced Members

 Completing your General Profile: